 5. Discuss How Your Invention Solves These Problems

-Explain in a broad sense how your invention addresses these issues.
+Explain in a broad sense of how your invention addresses these issues.

 6. List the Figures